 Alexander's life and military conquests affected the world long after his death.
 His victories paved the way for the rise of Greek settlements and Greek cultural influence (Hellenistic Age) over a large area of the known world.
 The AMG Concise Bible Dictionary, in an article on archaeology, states the following regarding the influence his military victories.

 "The widespread conquests of Alexander the Great introduced an era that brought dramatic change throughout the region of the Bible story.
 Greek culture and language became dominant everywhere.
 This had a great effect on Jewish history, bringing conflict between those Jews who gladly accepted the new ways and those who tried to resist them."

-God prophesied, through Daniel, the reign of this Greek conqueror and what would happen to his vast kingdom after his death (Daniel 8:21 - 22, 11:3 - 4).
-It was not passed to his sons nor was the kingdom ruled by any family member.
-Instead, it was divided up between his four chief generals (known in Biblical prophecy as "the four winds of heaven").
+God foretold, through the prophet Daniel, Alexander's rule and what would happen to his vast kingdom after his death (Daniel 8:21 - 22, 11:3 - 4).
+His empire would not passed to his sons or would his kingdom be ruled by any family member.
+Instead, it would be divided up between his four chief generals (known in prophecy as "the four winds of heaven").

 Within fifteen years of Alexander the Great's death, his family would be hit with multiple tragedies.
 These included the murder of his wife Statira by his other wife Roxana.
 His brother Aridaeus, after ruling for about six years, was also murdered along with his wife.
 Additionally, His son and mother Roxana were murdered by order of General Cassander.